 But the current skills shortage in some supply chain roles means that organisations are finding it increasingly difficult to fill positions – with one estimate putting six available supply chain management jobs for every one supply chain manager.

 We are seeing an increase in retail category managers applying for procurement category manager roles when their skillset is just not up to scratch, so these specialised procurement roles are staying unfilled.

-As a recruiter in the specific areas of supply chain management and procurement, I highly recommend international experience as a way into the more lucrative procurement, supply chain and logistics roles – and here’s why…
+As a recruiter in the specific areas of supply chain management and procurement, I highly recommend international experience as a way to accelerate your career into the more lucrative procurement, supply chain and logistics roles – and here’s why…

 Supply chain jobs both here in the UK (supply chain jobs in the UK grew by 22% in 2017) and globally are on the rise.

 While automation once threatened supply chain jobs, it has created a paradox where the early adoption of this technology has created jobs for people rather than making them obsolete.
 The paradox is similar to that described in this Ted talk by MIT professor David Autor on automation and employment – in which he describes how the invention of the ATM did not cut bank jobs; in fact, they increased from 250,000 in the 1970s to the 500,000 we have today.

 The increase in demand for products faster and cheaper than ever before has meant that emerging markets, such as China, India and Southeast Asia don’t have the infrastructure in place to grow with demand.